ShaowuYang/idSLAM/README.md

 A SLAM system using multiple Kinects for indoor applications.
 It extends the PTAM system (http://www.robots.ox.ac.uk/~gk/PTAM/) as described in [4] to be able to integrate measurements from multiple Kinects.
 Furthermore, an efficient back-end for loop closing is implemented to form a full SLAM system.
-More robust performance is achieved using our multi-kinect setup, compared with conventional RGBD-SLAM systems.
+More robust performance is achieved by using our multi-kinect setup, compared with conventional RGBD-SLAM systems.

-This work is based on the previous work described in [1, 2, 3].
+This work is based on the previous work described in [1, 2, 3, 4].

 [1]	Shaowu Yang, Sebastian A. Scherer, and Andreas Zell.
 Robust onboard visual SLAM for autonomous MAVs.
     In 2014 International Conference on Intelligent Autonomous Systems (IAS-13), Padova, Italy, July 2014.